 The lice feed and grow on human hairs, especially on the scalp, and lay their eggs on the hair.
 The lice can be seen with the naked eye, although it is common to see the aggregates of eggs (called nits) attached to the shafts of hairs.
 To check that the structures attached to the hairs are indeed lice eggs, a fairly simple way is to attempt detaching the suspected nits away from the hair.
 In the case of nits, you will not succeed at that, but you can slide the nits along the length of the hairs.
 The lice feed on blood and die if they are not fed for a couple of days.

 What Is Pediculosis Capitis?

-The medical condition which involves infestation with the human lice is named as pediculosis capitis.
-Head lice (lice is the plural of louse) is one of the commonest parasitic infestations involving infection with the adult mites and their eggs leading to various degrees of skin and hair changes that may be mild to severe.
+The medical condition involving infestation with human lice is called pediculosis capitis.
+Head lice (lice is the plural of louse) is one of the commonest parasitic infestations involving infection with the adult mites and their eggs, leading to various degrees of skin and hair changes that may be mild to severe.

 The most frequent complaints in head lice infections are: